cmacrury/cmacrury.github.io-old/_pages/about.md

 I'm interested in optimization under uncertainty, particularly in the presence of randomness.
 This includes problems such as prophet inequalities, assortment optimization, and stochastic matching.
-A focus of my work is using randomized rounding tools, such as contention resolution schemes, to design algorithms for these problems.
+A focus of my work is using randomized rounding tools to design algorithms for these problems.